martinqt/GitExtensionsDoc/source/getting_started.rst

 Clone existing repository
 -------------------------

-You can clone an existing repository using the ‘Clone’ menu option.
+You can clone an existing repository using the ``Clone`` menu option.
 You can choose the repository type to clone to.
-For personal use you need to choose ‘Personal repository’.
-For a central or public repository, choose ‘Central repository’.
+For personal use you need to choose ``Personal repository``.
+For a central or public repository, choose ``Central repository``.
 A central repository does not have a working directory.

 .. image:: /images/clone.png